The Virginia Living Museum strives to accommodate all visitors. For more information call 757-595-1900.

 Museum specimens are available for a tactile experience in our Discovery Centers.

 A video introduction to the museum in American Sign Language for our deaf guests can be viewed here.
 The video was developed by VLM volunteer Loren Hepp as a Girl Scout Gold Award project.
 Signing by VLM Volunteer Mayah Bell.

-The Museum welcomes companion service dogs.
+The Museum welcomes service dogs.
 They are the only animals allowed on Museum property.

 Visitors with sensory needs are encouraged to visit in the mid to late afternoon or early Saturday morning when the Museum is less crowded.